 Introduction To Staking - Explained

-Staking is the act of locking up a certain amount of tokens within a node to help secure a blockchain network.
+Staking is the act of locking up a certain amount of tokens within a node to help make the blockchain secure.
 Different protocols require different amounts of tokens to run a node.
 For example, an Ethereum validator node must set aside 32 ETH.
 For individuals that hold less than 32ETH, they will need to find a platform that accepts ETH staking.
 Whereas the Cardano network doesn’t have a minimum ADA requirement.

 In general, there are two types of staking in PoS consensus mechanisms.